katatk/real-estate/README.md

 Shared tasks included the styling and register/login pages.
 We deligated these tasks according to our areas of strength, Tayla did more of the styling/css, and Kat did more of the script behind register/login.

 We both created the database schema and decided what cities and property types to use and what columns the 'properties' table needed.
 Based on this, Kat came up with an inital draft of the schema and Tayla created the addresses and descriptions for properties (6 inital properties in the db).

-Database was created in Google sheets (link above).
+Database was created in Google sheets (link above), we both created the tables and added data types.

 ## Colour Scheme
-We chose gold as our primary colour as it is traditionally the colour of wealth, and the target market for Rich List Real Estate is the wealthy, as only they are able to afford to buy property in the current market...
+We chose gold as our primary colour as it is traditionally the colour of wealth, and the target market for Rich List Real Estate is the wealthy, since only they are able to afford to buy property in the current market...
 We kept the rest of the colour palette neutral/minimal (black, white, grey) so as not to overwhelm.